pixpilot/pnpm-turbo-monorepo-template/README.md

 ## 📦 Packages

-- `packages/utils` – Example utility package
+- [packages/example-package](packages/example-package) – Example package included by default.
+You can remove this and run `pnpm run turbo:gen:init` to generate a new package for your monorepo.

 ### 🏷️ Package Naming Convention